 1968: Janis Joplin began rehearsals with her new group the Kozmic Blues Band in San Francisco.

-1971: Sly and the Family Stone had their first and only #1 album on the Billboard pop chart with their sixth LP, There’s a Riot Goin’ On.
-The lead single, “Family Affair,” was also at the top of the singles chart for its third and final week.
+1971: Sly and the Family Stone had their only #1 album on the Billboard pop chart with their sixth studio album, There’s a Riot Goin’ On.
+The lead single, “Family Affair,” was also at the top of the Hot 100 singles chart for its third and final week.

 1978: Led Zeppelin completed work on their eighth and final studio album, In Through the Out Door.

-1982: Hall and Oates scored their fifth #1 on the Billboard Hot 100 with their biggest hit, “Maneater.”
+1982: Hall & Oates scored their fifth #1 on the Billboard Hot 100 with their biggest hit, “Maneater.”